Inclusive Culture Pledge

 EW Group have been helping businesses across all sectors to create more inclusive cultures at work since 1992.
 2017 marks our 25th anniversary, so we wanted to give something back to our clients.
 Something that really encapsulates our practical, creative and results-driven approach to diversity and inclusion development.
-That’s why, this November, we’re launching our Inclusive Culture Pledge, and inviting a host of EW Group clients to commit, with our expert support, to making great strides towards their inclusion and diversity goals.
+That’s why, in November 2017, we launched our Inclusive Culture Pledge, and invited a host of EW Group clients to commit, with our expert support, to making great strides towards their inclusion and diversity goals.

 What is the Inclusive Culture Pledge?

 The Inclusive Culture Pledge is a public commitment to building more inclusive workplace cultures over the next 12 months.
 Pledging organisations will receive a year-long support package from EW Group, backed up by our 25 years of expertise and experience as equality, diversity and inclusion consultants.

 It’s an ideal time to let everyone know how you’re working towards a truly 21st workplace, where diverse talent is welcomed, valued and nurtured, and what you’re planning to do next.

 What will we receive as part of our Inclusive Culture Pledge?

 We’ve designed our Pledge around the five key areas that will enable you to show measurable gains in developing Inclusive Culture over the course of 2018: Leadership, People, Data, Brand and Future.
 See below for full details of each.